VahidAlamipour/BingoOnline/README.md

-# Getting Started with Create React App
+# Online bingo.

-Online bingo.
 This is a training project

 It has a complex UI and I use react hook and socket IO.